 Thank you for taking the time to read The Sharon Academy Handbook.
-Good educational practices and outcomes are not accidental; they are the direct result of the active engagement of community members, parents, students, and faculty.
+Good educational practices and outcomes are not accidental; they are the direct result of the active engagement of community members, parents, students, faculty and staff.

-This handbook contains information and resources your family needs to engage with your student, helping them to be a successful member of The Sharon Academy (TSA) community academically, socially, and emotionally.
+This handbook contains important information and resources about The Sharon Academy (TSA).